sirjager/dotfiles/README.md

 # My Dotfiles

-This directory contains my personal dotfiles, which I use on a daily basis.
+This directory contains my personal dotfiles, which I use on a daily basis

 ---